 Last updated: 07 March 2023

 1. Data Controller

 McDonald’s Restaurants Limited is the data controller for the processing of your personal information.

-- Where processing your personal information is based on your consent you may withdraw this consent at any time; the withdrawal of the consent shall not affect the lawfulness of processing based on consent before its withdrawal;
+- Withdraw this consent at any time, where we rely on your consent as a basis for processing your personal information.
+The withdrawal of the consent shall not affect the lawfulness of the processing that took place based on your consent before its withdrawal;

 - Request access to your personal information and obtain a copy of it;

 - Obtain your personal information in a structured, commonly used and machine-readable format and request us to transmit it directly to another company in case your personal information is processed based on your prior consent, or required for the performance of a contract;